spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 This can be given on the *Name* field field on the top bar.
 The *Description* field allows for an additional explanatory text.

-The current output format can be changed by the *Format* combo box on *Export options* dock.
+The current output format can be changed by the *Format* combobox on *Export options* dock.

 Specification's mappings are listed in the *Mappings* dock.
 The *Add* button adds a new mapping while the *Remove* button removes selected mappings.